sirech/homepage2/src/pages/articles/2020-09-07-diagrams-as-code-for-infrastructure-as-code/index.md

   </figcaption>
 </figure>

-If you're working with infrastructure, you're surely leveraging [infrastructure as code](https://searchitoperations.techtarget.com/definition/Infrastructure-as-Code-IAC), right?
+If you're working with infrastructure, you're undoubtedly leveraging [infrastructure as code](https://searchitoperations.techtarget.com/definition/Infrastructure-as-Code-IAC), right?
 I sure hope so.
 Otherwise, start now.
 I'll be waiting.

 A natural evolution might be creating a graphical representation of your infrastructure.
 Diagrams as code if you will.
 It is not a new idea.
 This technique appeared in the [tech radar](https://www.thoughtworks.com/radar/techniques/generated-infrastructure-diagrams) back in 2015.
 You can hark back to that period where people thought that generating code [from UML diagrams](https://softwareengineering.stackexchange.com/questions/124996/is-code-commonly-generated-from-uml) was a sensible idea.

 Let's forget that ever happened!
 Instead, let's think about using visualization to understand complex architectures.
-And maintaining those artifacts up to date, while we're at it.
+And maintaining those artifacts up to date while we're at it.
 I'm going to talk about a tool that builds on top of [Graphviz](https://www.graphviz.org/) called [Diagrams](https://diagrams.mingrammer.com/).

 ## What is diagrams?